Arghun-dev/Error-Handling-React/README.md

 for example in the below code, I receive a MsgId and MsgText from backend and I want to show an alert when the MsgId is equal to -1.

-**1. As you can see I've used componentWillReceiveProps life cycle** **2.
-Then I have written an if statement to render Alert Message conditionally** **3.
-As you can see in my if statement I have noticed if the MsgId is equal to -1 then setState the variables to show the Alert**
+**1. As you can see I've used componentWillReceiveProps life cycle**

+**2. Then I have written an if statement to render Alert Message conditionally**

+**3. As you can see in my if statement I have noticed if the MsgId is equal to -1 then setState the variables to show the Alert**

+**4. And always remember to give the setTimeOut a number for example 12000 milliseconds**

 Example: